wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

-= 1.3 =
+= 1.3.1 =
+* Bug fix: the definition of Goal Pages (or Posts) for theme experiments works properly

+* **New Feature!** You can now set more than one page or post as the goal = 1.3 =
 * **New Feature!** You can now set more than one page or post as the goal of an experiment!